 Why is taking risks like this ok in church?
 I’m sure Arty would never have done the same at his work place (at least I hope not).

-Dan also reminded me of a very experienced TV studio employee who working alone was on just a standard 8′ step-ladder without someone spotting him.
+Dan also reminds me of a very experienced TV studio employee who was working alone on a standard 8′ step-ladder without someone spotting him.
 The employee fell off, hit his head and died.
 Let’s learn how to use our tools safely, ok?
 [Safety talk over.]

 The second piece of advice Dan offers is “learn how to use our tools.”